BeeeOn/gateway/doc/mainpage.md

 * zwave.config.path - path to Z-Wave XML config data

 * zwave.poll.interval - polling interval to be used with older devices

+#### Thermona VPT

+* vpt.refresh - polling frequency of managed VPT devices (e.g. "20 s")

+* netif.blacklist - which network interfaces should not be scanned for new devices (allows glob patterns like "eth?", "tap[01]")

+* min.net.mask - specify the sub-network for scanning new devices (e.g. 255.255.255.0)